razie/gremlins/src/razie/wf/Design.markdown

 Well, each gremlin must do something, so those that do, implement the WFunc trait.
 In good scala tradition, each one returns a value (it can also modify the context/state, but it shouldn't, in the best functional tradition).

+There's a library of activities (like running shell or telnet) in [razie.actionables](http://github.com/razie/gremlins/tree/master/src/razie/actionables).

 Engine